Cristhian Rivera, Undocumented Immigrant Charged With Killing Mollie Tibbetts, Worked For Prominent Republican

-Cristhian Rivera was an “employee in good standing” on a farm owned by a prominent Iowa Republican family before the undocumented immigrant was charged with killing college student Mollie Tibbetts.
+Cristhian Rivera was an “employee in good standing” at a farm owned by a prominent Iowa Republican family before the undocumented immigrant was charged with killing college student Mollie Tibbetts.

-The 24-year-old Rivera was charged after leading authorities to Tibbetts’ body in a rural field, the Washington Post reported.
+Twenty-four-year-old Rivera was charged after leading authorities to Tibbetts’ body in a rural field, the Washington Post reported.
 Rivera was charged with first-degree murder after approaching Rick Rahn of the Iowa Division of Criminal Investigation and eventually showing detectives where the body had been dumped in a cornfield in Guernsey, Iowa, which is close to 15 minutes from where Mollie went missing.

 New details are emerging about Cristhian Rivera, including his connection to a well-connected Republican family in Iowa.
 As the Des Moines Register reported, he worked at Yarrabee Farms for the last four years.
 The farm is owned by Dane Lang, the brother of Craig Lang, who was the president of both the Iowa Farm Bureau Federation and the Iowa Board of Regents.
 Lang is also running for state secretary of agriculture as a Republican.